3. Use of Information

 If you are an individual whose driver’s license or government-issued identification card has been scanned using the Services, we will not generally disclose to third parties a copy of your driver’s license or government-issued identification card that you submit for scanning or the results of validating your driver’s license or government-issued identification card except as required by law or in the context of bankruptcy or business transition (as described above) or in the following circumstances:

-- We may share the scan of your driver’s license or government-issued identification card or the results of validating your driver’s license or government-issued identification card with the person, organization, or entity who used the Services to execute the scan; or
+- a) We may share the scan of your driver’s license or government-issued identification card or the results of validating your driver’s license or government-issued identification card with the person, organization, or entity who used the Services to execute the scan; or

-- If we have problems validating your driver’s license or government-issued identification card, we may provide the scan of your driver’s license or government-issued identification card to a third party service provider for the purpose of performing diagnostics, trouble-shooting the error, rectifying the error, or to making improvements to the Services.
+- b) If we have problems validating your driver’s license or government-issued identification card, we may provide the scan of your driver’s license or government-issued identification card to a third party service provider for the purpose of performing diagnostics, trouble-shooting the error, rectifying the error, or to making improvements to the Services.

 b) Disclosures of Personal Information in the Past Year